jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

 Use powershell script from inside conda env to install.<br>

 The script may fail with an error stating requirements.txt failed but in my case it did install correctly, I just reran the script<br>
 again to get to completion message.
-Doing pip install requirements did not make any changes or give any errors.<br>
+Doing pip install -r requirements.txt did not make any changes or give any errors.<br>
 <br>
 conda create -n SoVITS python=3.10<br>
 conda activate SoVITS<br>